MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 To prepare the Azure Database Migration Service, Contoso admins need to do a few things:

 - Register the Azure Database Migration Service provider in Azure.
 - Provide the Azure Database Migration Service with access to Azure Storage for uploading the backup files that are used to migrate a database.
 To provide access to Azure Storage, they create an Azure Blob storage container.
-They generate an sas uri for the Blob storage container.
+They generate an SAS URI for the Blob storage container.
 - Create an Azure Database Migration Service project.

 Then, they complete the following steps:

 1. They register the database migration provider under its subscription. ![Database Migration Service - Register](./media/contoso-migration-rehost-vm-sql-managed-instance/dms-subscription.png)

 2. They create a Blob storage container.
-Contoso generates an sas uri so that the Azure Database Migration Service can access it.
+Contoso generates an SAS URI so that the Azure Database Migration Service can access it.

     ![Database Migration Service - Generate an SAS URI](./media/contoso-migration-rehost-vm-sql-managed-instance/dms-sas.png)